MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/apply-a-sensitivity-label-to-a-model.md

 You can easily apply a [sensitivity label](../compliance/sensitivity-labels.md) to a model in Microsoft SharePoint Syntex.
 You can do this for both document understanding and form processing models.

-Sensitivity labels let you apply sensitivity settings to the documents that your models identify. [**Update example**] *For example, you want your model to not only identify any Insurance notice documents that are uploaded to your document library, but to also apply a Business retention tag to them so that these documents cannot be deleted from the document library for the specified time period (the next five months, for example).*
+Sensitivity labels let you apply sensitivity settings to the documents that your models identify.
+For example, you want your model to not only identify any *Contract* documents that are uploaded to your document library, but to also apply a *Sensitive* sensitivity label to them so that these documents cannot be accessed by unauthorized people.

 You can apply a pre-existing sensitivity label to your model through your model settings on your model's home page.